XXDoMi77/Informatik-3/README.md

 ## Compiling and running the code

-Open the containing folder in Console
+Open the containing folder in console
 ```
 cd /home/<user>/downloads/Informatik-3
 ```